 You have certain rights when you make credit transfers or pay direct debits in euros to an account in a Single European Payments Area (SEPA) country.
 Payment service providers (eg your bank) need to meet certain requirements.

 SEPA countries include the EU and European Economic Area (EEA) Member States and some non-EEA jurisdictions such as Switzerland.
 See the full list of SEPA countries.

-These are the main changes you should know about.
-There are other changes that will affect payment service providers.
-Many payment service providers will bring these changes in before the 31 October deadline.
 If your payment service provider offers the SEPA Schemes, it should be able to provide more information.

 See the European Payments Council website for a full list of these providers in the UK and abroad.

 The Financial Ombudsman Service is the UK’s designated out-of-court redress body for SEPA-related complaints and for payments-related complaints in general.
 On the ombudsman service's website you can: